-Part B of Figure 15 shows that events of very low-latitude aurora are almost always accompanied by high aaH, averaged over the Carrington Rotation, $\langle aa_H \rangle{CR}$; however, not all events of high $\langle aa_H \rangle{CR}$ are accompanied by a low-latitude auroral event.
+Part B of Figure 15 shows that events of very low-latitude aurora are almost always accompanied by high aa_H , averaged over the Carrington Rotation, $\langle aa_H \rangle{CR}$; however, not all events of high $\langle aa_H \rangle{CR}$ are accompanied by a low-latitude auroral event.
 Hence, from this, we expect there to be some anti-correlation between the minimum geomagnetic (QD) latitude on a given night, $[\Lambda_M]{min}$ and the aa_H index, but it may not be a high one.
 Part B of Figure 16 confirms that this is the case.
-By using different colours for different epochs, thgis plot studies how this relationship has changed over time.
+By using different colours for different epochs, this plot studies how this relationship has changed over time.
 The average behaviour of $[\Lambda_M]{min}$ over the last 4 years (the black dots) is not substantially different from earlier epochs; however, the anticorrelation of aa_H and $[\Lambda_M]{min}$ is somewhat stronger for the recent data and there is a clear (non-linear) relationship between them.
-The spread of points towards the right of the plot (i.e. high aa_H with only average $[\Lambda_M]{min}$ is great for the older data, which does imply that low-latitude aurora that were not always seen in earlier years during events of large aa_H .
+The spread of points towards the right of the plot (i.e. high aa_H with only average $[\Lambda_M]{min}$) is great for the older data, which does imply that low-latitude aurora that were not always seen in earlier years during events of large aa_H .
 Some of this will be because of aurora that have been reported in modern data would have been missed in older data.
-However, the four events shown by small black triangles show that high aa_H without a great auroral event (i.e., the minimum magnetic latitude is not low and the number of observations is not high) have still occurred in modern data.
+However, the four events shown by small black triangles show that high aaH without a great auroral event (i.e., the minimum magnetic latitude is not low and the number of observations is not high) have still occurred in modern data.
 This indicates that this is due to a limitation to the anti-correlation between geomagnetic activity and minimum geomagnetic latitude of aurora geomagnetic and some strong geomagnetic storms are not accompanied by lowlatitude aurora.
 We must remember that the interval of the modern data (2021-now, inclusive) is shorter by a factor of 38 than the premillennium interval (1868-2000, inclusive) making the number of these such occurrences in the modern data correspondingly smaller.
-The horizontal dashed line in Figure 16 is the 31-degree threshold for extreme events adopted here, and the Figure shows that there is no significant difference in the spread of aa_H values at which extreme events ($\Lambda_M < 31^\circ$) occurred between the modern data or earlier data.
+The horizontal dashed line in Figure 16 B is the 31-degree threshold for extreme events adopted here, and the Figure shows that there is no significant difference in the spread of aa_H values at which extreme events ($\Lambda_M < 31^{\circ}$) occurred between the modern data or earlier data.
 This strongly implies the detectability and reporting of low-latitude aurora has not increased.
-For example, the event of May 10, 2024 took place at a very similar aa_H to that during the Secchi (C-L event) of February 1872 and yet aurora was seen to a lower latitude in the 1872 event than in the 2024 event.
-We conclude there is no evidence that the minimum (geomagnetic) latitude extent of aurora in the extreme event has increased in recent years, although the full extent of some events are is likely to have been missed in the past (particularly for geomagnetic storms in which aa_H exceeds 100nT), compared to what would be detected today.
+For example, the event of May 10, 2024 took place at a very similar aa_H to that during the event of February 1872 and yet aurora was seen to a lower latitude in the 1872 event than in the 2024 event.
+We conclude there is no evidence in this analysis that the minimum (geomagnetic) latitude extent of aurora in the extreme event has increased in recent years, although the full extent of some events are is likely to have been missed in the past (particularly for geomagnetic storms in which aa_H exceeds 100nT), compared to what would be detected today.
+We note that Love et al. (2025) use superstorms in the years between 1859 and 2005 and find a coherent variation of low-latitude extent with observed or estimated peak geomagnetic Dst disturbance, independent of the use of camera or naked eye observations.
+Hence this work also finds no evidence that the use of caneras in modern times has increased the low-latitude extent of aurorae.